 A few states use the percentage of income model to calculate child support payments.
-This bases the payment amount on percentages of the non-custodial parent’s gross or net income, as well as the number of children in the family, as a divorce attorney in NY, like Kleyman Law Firm can explain.
+This bases the payment amount on percentages of the non-custodial parent’s gross or net income, as well as the number of children in the family, as a divorce attorney can explain.
 This percentage can either be flat, where the amount remains the same even if the non-custodial parent’s income shifts; or varying, where the amount fluctuates with income.
 In this model, only the income of the non-custodial parent is considered.

 For example, if the child support percentage for two children is 25 percent, the non-custodial parent making a net amount $5,000 would pay $1,250 each month for child support.

 Three states, Montana, Hawaii, and Delaware, use the Melson Formula.
 This formula is a little more complicated as it involves income, the needs of the child, and a base standard of living adjustment for the child.
 However, the basis of the formula is similar to the income shares model, as the amount paid by the non-custodial parent fluctuates based on the income of both parents.